 - Who would look after the children if your partner had to work to cover expenses?

-- Could you afford living costs, both now and in the future? (food, toys, clothing, travel, utility bills, council tax, education, childcare… the list goes on)
+- Could you afford living costs, both now and in the future?
+These can include food, toys, clothing, travel, utility bills, council tax, education, childcare…the list is endless.

 - Could you afford to maintain your current lifestyle, or would you be forced to cut back?